skirtles-code/vue-examples/docs/patterns/computed-v-model.md

   <proxy-example />
 </live-example>

 While it might look a bit fiddly if you aren't used to working with a `Proxy`, most of this code is very reusable and can be hidden away behind a utility function.
-We could create a similar utility function for performing the same bit of trickery with an object coming from a Vuex store.
+We could create a similar utility function for performing the same bit of trickery with an object coming from a store.

 The approach does violate another best practice.
 The usual recommendation is to avoid mutating the properties of an object returned from a `computed`, as they're considered transient.
 However, we're breaking that rule knowingly here as mutating those properties is the whole point of the approach.